Bridge of Birds: Critical reception

+Wendy Graham reviewed Bridge of Birds for Adventurer magazine and stated that "Deservedly a winner and highly recommended."

 Most critics praised Bridge of Birds and appreciated its tone, although they agreed that the book started off slowly.
 The book was singled out as being beautifully written, and the plot, with its incorporation of Chinese myths, characters, and ancient figures, made the novel "a fun read".
 However, those same side stories and myths could make the book confusing for some readers.
 The book used considerable comic relief even when there was a plague, the death of children, and what seemed to be an accidental attempt at murder.

 The book series is currently under option to be adapted into a live-action film.